dejourford/aws_coding_challenge/README.md

 COPY . .
 EXPOSE 8080
 CMD ["npm", "start"]
 ```

-13. Copy and paste the following into the frontend Dockerfile
+### Step 2.3: Add the following to the frontend Dockerfile
 ```
 FROM node:16
 WORKDIR /app
 COPY package*.json ./